Ecconia/Ecconia-LogicWorld-Mods/EcconiaCPUServerComponents/Readme.md

 Reasons for creation of this mod:

 - With high component count, comes high memory usage and slow world editing.
+- The stock key component of LogicWorld has no way to use a custom label.

 But with this mod, some of my big buildings are partially replaced by a single modded component.
 This saves memory.